burntorangejedi/artisan-bot/README.md

 **If you’re starting fresh (e.g., initial install, or after deleting the database), follow these steps:**

 1. **Delete the old database file**
    Remove your SQLite database file (e.g., `guilddata.sqlite`) from the project directory.
-This step is (obviously) optional as it does a full purge of all the data used by the bot.
-Recommended if things get completely out of sync, and then register an issue with me here on GitHub.
+This step is optional and only needed for a full reset.

 2. **Restart the bot**
    This will recreate the database tables automatically.